 It's hard to feel lonely in a blueberry patch.
 Hidden between the tall bushes, a person can be as solitary or sociable as they like.
-Some are absorbed with the job at hand and the beauty around them, Others, while still working productively, carry on conversations with old friends or new acquaintances, or are entertained by the exchanges drifting around them.
+Some are absorbed with the job at hand and the beauty around them, or are entertained by the exchanges drifting in and out of the blueberry bushes.
+Others, while still working productively, carry on conversations with old friends or new acquaintances.

 We heard friendly banter, and, among other things, talk about walleye fishing, vacations, photography, tennis, God's grace, and blueberries--blueberry pie, blueberry jam, blueberry smoothies, blueberry muffins.
 But the pickers all seemed to have one thing in common; everybody was happy.
 And how could one be otherwise, surrounded by such abundance and beauty?
 This year, the berries went into the buckets, not by 3's and 4's, but by handful after handful.